“My Boyfriend Won’t Let Me Spend Holidays With His Kids”

 I’m 53 and my boyfriend is 58.
 We’re “engaged,” and I use quotations because it’s not publicly announced or acknowledged, all to protect his 17-year-old daughter.
 She probably knows, but “Carl” makes sure that, since the divorce nearly three years ago, their time together is void of any mention of my existence.
 Carl and I have been together five and a half years, and, unfortunately, his daughter knew about us before he was divorced.

 I’ve met his 36-year-old son and his wife, and I just helped welcome the first grandchild at the hospital along with other family members and friends.
 I’ve spoken to one of his other grown sons (age 24) on FaceTime and we’ve texted.
-I’ve been to his elderly parents home many times, eaten there, visited, etc. I’ve met Carl’s sister and her family as well as his cousins and the like.
+I’ve been to his elderly parents’ home many times, eaten there, visited, etc. I’ve met Carl’s sister and her family as well as his cousins and the like.
 But ANYTIME the 17-year-old daughter and her 27-year-old brother are in town for holidays, I am discarded.
 I end up alone.

 This has become a deal-breaker.
 We hash it out.
 We split up.
 He always defends “protecting her young heart.”
 I’d be really happy if he’d protect my old one and show some respect toward me.
 He’s very conflicted.

-I know he loves me, but, after all this time, I’m concerned with the future.
+I know he loves me, but, after all this time, I’m concerned about the future.
 Will I always be the runner-up?
 Will our lives revolve around creating and perpetuating this illusion for her?
 I desperately seek your advice.
 I’m in terrible pain. — The Runner-Up

 So, his daughter lives in another town?
 Why is that?
 Did Carl move after his divorce or did his daughter move?
 Was Carl separated from his wife before you started dating or did your relationship begin as an affair?
 Does Carl’s older son have a different mom?